open-vsx/publish-extensions/README.md

     },
 ```

-Here are all the supported values, including optional ones:
+Here are all the supported values, including optional ones, to build extensions from source:

 ```js
     {